 A few of these men and women were never photographed, and very little has been written about them.
 But for Griffin and the art colony students, they dressed up and were recorded.
 The brief histories he supplied on the back of his paintings are rare biographies of his subjects.
 “A quiet, unpretentious person,” he writes of one.
 And on another, the portrait of Yakama Chief Job Charlie Cowash, he notes: “A striking personality with long white hair and the ruddy complexion of a very young man.”

 “I think they are probably more historical than art historical,” says Wells of the paintings.
 But between Griffin’s pieces and the pieces from the collection of WSU President E.O.
 Holland, they became the foundation artworks of the WSU museum’s collection.

-Gallery: Paintings of Washington pioneers by Worth D. Griffin (Courtesy WSU Museum of Art)
+Gallery: Paintings of Washington pioneers by Worth D. Griffin (Courtesy Jordan Schnitzer Museum of Art WSU)